PyEllips/pyElli/paper/paper.md

 Si = rii_db.get_mat("Si", "Aspnes")
 ```

-All materials are now instantiated and we can build the layered structure.
+All materials are now instantiated and enable the build of the layered structure.
 The `Structure` class takes three arguments:

 - The incident half-space, which is typically air.